Station assistance & boarding the train

 All Eurostar stations have wheelchair-accessible toilets, ramps for boarding, accessible set-down and pick-up points, automatic doors, and full-time assistance staff.

 General assistance and boarding for all trains

-- In most cases, assistance must be requested at least 24-hours prior to travel.
+- In most cases, you must request assistance at least 24 hours before travel.